Lizonghang/leaf-mx/README.md

  memory), the full dataset is loaded into GPU memory, so small datasets are preferred in simulation.

-* Clients share the same model to reduce the memory usage, while server owns two models, one for the server model and another for the merged update.
+* Clients share the same model to reduce the memory usage, while the server owns two models, one for the server model and the other for the merged update.

 * Both the output log and the trained model are stored in ``logs/{DATASET}/{CONTAINER_RANK}/``.